eoinkelly/notes/testing/command-query-separation.md

 # Command query separation and testing

 Command & query separation is another way of saying you should be aware of which methods have side-effects and which do not!

 * ruby has implicit returns so it is natural to make command methods also return the result of their computation
 * there is a value in being aware of the difference between the two types of message but it is not always possible or desirable to have only methods that only do commands or queries

-    * QUESTION: is this true? would a more disiplined approach lead to better code?
+Understanding the difference between command and query messages is important BUT what value does writing code in a style that keeps them separate bring?

+* possible answers:
+    * tests are shorter - they only have to test
+    * ++ encourages you to keep your side-effecting code separate
+    * ++ you end up with more pure functions which are easy to understand/test

 ### command query separating in functional style